English Language Requirements

 All applicants whose first language is not English are required to submit test scores from a standardized language test.
 To learn more about acceptable tests and their respective minimum requirements, please view the English Language Proficiency page.

 If you feel that you may qualify to have this requirement waived, you would need to make this request of the department to which you intend to apply, as this would be up to their discretion.
+A letter can be uploaded to Webadvisor to complete the application.
 Department contacts, as well as a link to their website, can be found by visiting our Programs page.